Selecting, Installing and Setting Up Your New Heat Pump

 Cost is a significant consideration when it comes to selecting and installing a heat pump.
 The upfront cost of purchasing a heat pump can vary depending on factors such as the type, size, brand, and energy efficiency rating.
 Typically, air-source heat pumps are the most cost-effective option, due to no drilling being required, unlike ground-source heat pumps.

+Despite the initial investment, heat pumps can offer significant long-term savings on energy bills compared to traditional heating systems.
 Government incentives are also available, such as the Boiler Upgrade Scheme, which offers grants of up to £7,500 to homeowners who want to switch to a heat pump.

 Our advice is to gather as much research as you can upfront, alongside any initial installation quotes, before making the decision to invest in a heat pump.